oci-operations-team/terraform-oci-tdf-instance-pool/examples/SimpleInstancePool/README.md

 ## Notes/Issues

-- Please note that this module contains a deprecated input value: ```projects``` which was used in the past to create sub-structures inside an application.
+- Please note that we are curently facing a bug with the operation of removing/updating an attached load balancer.

 ## Versions